NotThatPatrickStewart/anorak-server/README.md

 #### Create new user whiskey
-Make a POST request to `http://localhost:8000/userwhiskeys` The body of the request must be in JSON format and include the name of the envelope and budget. e.g.
+Make a POST request to `http://localhost:8000/userwhiskeys` The body of the request must be in JSON format and include the follwoing data:
 ```JSON
   {
         "title": "Aberlour A'bunadh batch #36",